znamlab/brisc/README.md

 ## Installation

+This should work with any python > 3.8 and was tested with python version up to 3.11.
-Clone the repository and install it with pip:
+To install clone the repository and install it with pip:

 ```bash
 git clone git@github.com:znamlab/brisc.git